 The model cannot accommodate additional types of leave beyond the six types already built in (own medical event, maternity leave, child bonding, ill parent, ill child, and ill spouse).
-This bill includes more reasons for leave, including caring for a sibling, grandparent, or other extended relative, safe leave in instances of violence or stalking, and exigency leave for active service members and their families, which are not accounted for in the DOL model.
+This bill includes more reasons for leave, including caring for a sibling, grandparent, or other extended relative, and safe leave in instances of violence or stalking, which are not accounted for in the DOL model.
 The model also cannot approximate leave for optional participants, such as self-employed individuals who may or may not participate under this bill's proposal.
 This analysis assumes no participation of the self-employed to provide a baseline estimate of revenues consistent across the analysis.
 Their participation will increase both revenues and costs of the program.
 The estimated magnitude of those increases is unknown.